 Is Energy A Good Career Path?

 Energy is a necessity in our daily lives and even as automation continues to grow and develop, there will always be a need for great workers to take part in the energy sector.
-There are so many ways we get energy – including from the oil and gas industry, solar power, wind power, and fossil fuels.
+There are so many ways we get energy – including from the oil and gas industry, solar power, wind power, natural gas, and fossil fuels.

 Below are a variety of the most common careers in the energy industry.
 Although we focus on profiling skilled trades, we have included other jobs as well – even if they do require a Bachelor’s degree or higher.